harris-2374/IntrogressionID/README.md

         (--threshold, -t) : [z-score threshold]

 # Options:
-    --auto_graph : [opens all graphs in the default broswer; not reccomended when running "--plot"]
+    --auto_graph : [opens all graphs in the default broswer; not recommended when running "--plot"]

 # Usage: